FNNDSC/chrisproject.org/docs/tutorials/upload_plugin/index.md

 ## Non-canonical methods

-While not _officially_ supported, a python helper script is available that can effect registration by directly speaking to the `CUBE` API directly, [plugin2cube](https://github.com/FNNDSC/plugin2cube).
+While not _officially_ supported, a python helper script, [plugin2cube](https://github.com/FNNDSC/plugin2cube), is available that can effect registration by directly speaking to the `CUBE` API.

 In some cases this can be a quicker/simpler way to register a plugin.
 It does however require the `CUBE` *admin* username and password and knowledge of the compute environments on a `CUBE`, and assumes that the host executing the script has `docker` installed.

 For example: